 A very good night happened just a few months ago.
 Me and my boyfriend went to New Orleans for its annual jazz festival.
 The festival was canceled due to a tornado alert but we went anyway.
 Because all the bands were already there, they started making impromptu concerts in small bars.
 In the midst of a spectacular storm we got into a tiny bar with just six people and heard the best improvised jazz concert ever.
 The waitress came on to stage and sang like a true angel.

 And now… A bad night!
 As we were crossing a mountain pass at midnight we lost control of the car and ended up stranded in the snow.
 At nearly minus 20 degrees Celsius and we were unable to push our car back on to the road.
 It was pretty scary.
 Fortunately a sheriff came by some hours later and helped us towing the car.

+F.M.
+Our motto is “A life less ordinary”, what makes life less ordinary?
 A.M.
 Everything I do is based on being completely out of my comfort zone, I’m addicted to adrenaline!
 I just moved to the other side of the planet, I bought a van and my plan is to travel around the United States while I make money shooting porn and writing about my adventures.
 I love to diversify my activities and learn new things so I’m always trying to pursue the exciting adventures I imagine in my mind.
 Next thing is publishing my second book and create a YouTube channel about sustainability.
 “A life less ordinary” is definitely my motto too.